 Especially since they steered away from the typical romance tropes.

 And the Hollywood stereotypical elements, I was expecting, were dialed back quite a bit.
-All this resulted in me being positively surprised with the movie.
+All this resulted in me being positively surprised by the movie.

 Of course, I really didn’t expect to like it, so everything’s relative, I suppose.
 And I still don’t care for the trailer much.
 Whether or not you find it scary, is another thing.
 I do, however, want to recognize that they went a lot darker than I expected.